 Similarly, there are a range of PTSD measures that can be broad enough to include symptoms other than those related to PTSD.
 There are also PTSD measures that are more focused on the 17 PTSD symptoms needed to make a diagnosis.
 In most cases, a thorough PTSD assessment involves the use of both a broad measure and a more focused measure.

 NOTE: PTSD co-occurs with a number of physical and/or mental health conditions more often than not.
-Be sure to see the Co-Occurring Problems section for information to help with assessment.
+Be sure to see the Co-Occurring Conditions section for information to help with assessment.

 PTSD measures vary in a number of ways.